carlosganzerla/ptql/README.md

 sudo pacman -Sy sbcl
 ```

 Also, you must install ASDF.
-I recommend installing quicklisp, which already
+It may come installed with your implementation.

-installs ASDF.
+I recommend installing quicklisp.
 Their site contains precise
 [instructions](https://www.quicklisp.org/beta/).

 Clone the repo, then run Make on the repo main folder.

-I also recommend installing `rlwrap`, because the default input for SBCL sucks.
+I also recommend installing `rlwrap`, because the default input sucks.
 This is optional, but the program is pretty lame without it.

 ```shell